martialblog/docker-limesurvey/README.md

 # LimeSurvey Docker

-Dockerfile to build a [LimeSurvey](https://limesurvey.org) image for the Docker container platform.
+Dockerfile to build a [LimeSurvey](https://limesurvey.org) Image for the Docker container platform.

 # Using the apache image

 The apache image comes with an Apache Webserver and PHP installed.

-## Apache Configuration
+# Apache Configuration

 To change to Apache Webserver configuration mount a Volume into the Container at: